tonikelope/coronapoker/docs/ec-identity-spec.md

   || closing_remainder_cents(int64)
 ```

 `bote_cents` is the player's total contribution and `pagar_cents` the amount paid.
 The two remainder fields distinguish carry entering and leaving the hand. `Crupier.settlementAmountToCents` rejects non-finite, negative or out-of-range floating-point inputs.
 A recovered negative carry separately latches `settlement_accounting_invalid`.
 Once values are integer cents, `SettlementRecord.amountsBalance` enforces with overflow-safe arithmetic: `Σ pagar + closing_remainder = Σ bote + opening_remainder`.
 Participants are sorted by `PLAYER_ID`; duplicate ids are rejected.
-The legacy three-argument encoder with only a closing remainder remains solely for historical fixtures/records; production consensus must use v2.
+Settlement v2 is the only supported settlement encoding.

 Absorb (a distinct domain separator keeps a settlement table from ever being parsed as an action record):